What You’ll Learn

 The longer-term costs of refinancing

-There’s a simple equation to help you find out.
-We call it “finding your break even point” All you need to do is divide the closing costs by your monthly savings to find out how long it will take to break even.
+This is known as “finding your break even point” All you need to do is divide the closing costs by your monthly savings to find out how long it will take to break even.

-So, let’s say the total cost for your new loan is $4,000 and you stand to save $100 each month in mortgage payments.
+So, let’s say the total upfront cost for your new loan is $4,000 and you stand to save $100 each month in mortgage payments.
 In this scenario, it would take you a little more than 3 years to break even.

 $4,000 (cost of refinancing)